 by Bob Isaacson and Norm Phelps

-The following unabridged article was published in an abridged form in the Fall, 2011 edition of the Inquiring Mind.
-Bob Isaacson is a DVA founder.
-Norm Phelps is a DVA contributor.
+The following unabridged article by DVA President Bob Isaacson and DVA contributor Norm Phelps was published in an abridged form in the Fall, 2011 edition of The Inquiring Mind.

 Both the Theravada and Mahayana traditions teach the development of two qualities that are essential to the spiritual path.
 The first is panna, the wisdom that sees through the illusions of the everyday world and achieves direct, intuitive insight into the true nature of reality.
 The second is karuna, compassion, the desire to relieve suffering and promote happiness.
 A popular analogy has it that panna and karuna are like the two wings of a bird; without both wings, the bird cannot fly.

 While panna turns the spotlight on the practitioner, the goal of Buddhist compassion is to avoid harming and, when appropriate, help sentient beings who are suffering in the real world.
 The warm glow we sometimes feel when sitting on the cushion practicing the Brahma Viharas of karuna or metta is not, in and of itself, compassion—although it may be very important in the process of developing compassion.
 Compassion becomes genuine only when it inspires us not to cause harm to others, a point made by the Buddha when he said, “All beings fear danger, life is dear to all.
 When a man considers this, he does not kill or cause to kill.”